UPDATE (9/30/05): Those corny blue dogs that I mention about halfway down are the work of http://www.georgerodrigue.com/.

 What’s the purpose of the little loop in the road?
 To avoid some kind of inlet?

 See that peninsula in the distance in the below photograph?
 Would you believe that used to be an upscale neighborhood?
 Yup, that marsh was the Brownwood Subdivision of Baytown.
-It’s that famous subdivision that subsided several feet due to groundwater pumping.
+It subsided several feet and flooded often due to groundwater pumping.
 This view is looking southwesterly, and I-10 is crisscrossing the picture along the bottom.

 Sam Houston Tollway Ship Channel Bridge over the Houston Ship Channel: